aquid/express-mongo-cache/README.md

 ## Express Mongo Cache Sandbox

 This is a simple application using express.js and mongo used as a simple cache system.
 This library for using mongo is [Mongoose](https://mongoosejs.com/).
-This library provides you with some greate features which makes a lot of our work easier.
+This library provides you some great features which can make a lot of work easier.
+There is also cache limiting feature included in this code, where old cache will be overridden with new incoming cache keys after reaching a certain threshold limit.

 ### Setup the config